German election: The postal vote and fraud claims | DW | 16.08.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-To vote in the comfort and safety of their own home appeals to many German voters — especially when COVID infection numbers are rising.
-Election organizers expect as many as 50% mail-in ballots this time around, a significant increase to 28.6% at the last election in 2017.
+The opportunity to vote in the comfort and safety of their own home appeals to many German voters — especially when COVID-19 infection numbers are rising.
+Election organizers expect as many as 50% mail-in ballots this time around, a significant increase from the 28.6% in the last election, in 2017.

-Supporters argue that postal voting is more inclusive and benefits groups like disabled people, who may find it physically difficult to vote in polling stations that may not be completely accessible.
+Supporters argue that postal voting is more inclusive and benefits groups such as disabled people, who may find it physically difficult to vote in polling stations that may not be completely accessible.

 Postal vote has increased sevenfold since the first general election post-WWII